vineethravi2310/Puck-2D-UMAT-Subroutine/README.md

 For the 4th ply, the dominant mode is an inter-fiber failure: mode C (SDV 5).
 The failure index is 0.4631, and the reserve factor is 2.159

 The results of the UMAT do match eLamX² results and predict the dominant mode of failure correctly.

+# Reference
+Knops, M. Analysis of failure in fiber polymer laminates: the theory of Alfred Puck.
+Springer Science & Business Media, 2008.
+47